xbmc/kodi-tv/src/content/pages/about/privacy-policy.md

 - You give it to us directly (e.g., when you choose to send us logs in the forums)
 - We collect it automatically through our software and services (e.g., when your Kodi connects with our servers to update add-ons, or in download statistics provided by Google Play)
 - When we try and understand more about you based on information you’ve given to us (e.g., when we use your platform information provided to the add-on server to figure out which platforms use Kodi the most, to better understand where we should focus our efforts)
-- You visit the website, wiki, or forum (We employ Google Analytics on our website, which may use cookies for the purposes of tracking how many unique visits we get to the site, and where, generally, they come from.
-To learn more, visit the Google Analytics wiki page.)
+- You visit the website, wiki, or forum (We employ GoatCounter on our website, which does not use cookies for the purposes of tracking how many unique visits we get to the site, or where, generally, they come from.
+To learn more, [visit the GoatCounter web site](https://goatcounter.com)).

 ## What do we do with your information once we have it?